wicio69/react-product-manager/README.md

 ## How do I run this thing? :)

-To run the project, please run:
+To run the project, please use the following commands:

 ## `git clone https://github.com/b-commits/react-recruitment-task.git`